hylo-lang/specification/spec.md

       expr
     ```

 2. The condition of a `while` belongs to the head of the loop.
 It is a non-empty sequence of condition items.
 A condition item that is a binding declaration is considered satisfied if and only if the value of the initializer matches the pattern and can initialize its new bindings.
-A condition item that is an expression must be of type `Bool` and is considierd satisfied if and only if it evaluates to `true`.
+A condition item that is an expression must be of type `Bool` and is considered satisfied if and only if it evaluates to `true`.
 That value is not consumed.
 If the condition contains more than a single item, the n+1th item is evaluated if and only if the nth item is satisfied.
 The continuation test succeeds if and only if all items are satisfied.

 3. The head of a `while` statement performs a continuation test.
 If it succeeds, control is transferred to the body of the loop.
-Otherwise, it exits the loop.
+Otherwise, control exits the loop.
 The tail unconditionally transfers control back to the head.

 ### For statements